Harsh501/Illumio-career-step1/README.md

   - ![Flow diagram](Insert_info_flow.png)

 ## If I had more time I would've :
-  - Come up with Red-Black tree structure / TreeMap structure / Ternary search tree inorder to resuce space and time complexity as the disadvantage of using Tries is higher memory storage.
+  - Come up with Red-Black tree structure / TreeMap structure / Ternary search tree inorder to reduce space and time complexity as the disadvantage of using Tries is higher memory storage.
-  - Above mentioned structures have the advantage that they maintain order which makes operations like minimum, maximum, closest (floor or ceiling) and k-th largest faster , hence reducing time complexity to O(L Logn) where L is the length of the word and n is total number of words.
+  - Above mentioned structures have the advantage that they maintain order which makes operations like minimum, maximum,floor  ,ceiling and k-th largest faster , hence reducing time complexity to O(L Logn) where L is the length of the word and n is total number of words.

 ## Testing :
    - **Data.csv** containing all the mentioned rules and extra added rules was used for testing.
 All the mentioned test cases were cleared expeditiously.